imgix/contentful/README.md

 ## Add to Content Model

 Of the many content types that users can choose from, imgix specifically integrates with the `JSON object`.
 Please note that if you are currently using a `Media` content type for images, you will need to create a new field of type `JSON object` to integrate the app with.
 Designate a field to use imgix on by navigating to that field’s Appearance tab and selecting the app.
+This step can be skipped if you already [assigned the app](#assign-to-fields-optional) directly to the desired field(s).

 https://user-images.githubusercontent.com/15919091/136624966-717df2ec-f3fd-4e3c-aa0b-4ed1e7252e73.mov